tmpstpdwn/trashx/README.md

-# TTF to PNG Converter
+# Trashx - A simple trash management tool.

-`trashx` is a custom trash management system for moving, listing, and restoring files.
-It provides a convenient way to manage files and directories that you no longer need but want to keep temporarily.
+`trashx` is a simple trash management system for trashing, deleting, listing, and restoring files.

 ## Why ??